Samuel Drewry

 Samuel was a gentleman, an 'esquire' in the class system of his age, and died a wealthy man.
 He had offices in the heart of London, in Whitehall, just across from the Admiralty.
 Nowadays, he would be a top civil servant; then he was a member of the Commissary with equivalent army rank, handling Army accounts.

-In 1786 – 93 He is working for Mr Adair, Paymaster of the Artillery – almost certainly based in London.
+In 1786 – 93 He is working for Mr Adair, Paymaster of the Artillery – based in London.

 "On the 8th instant, Mr. Samuel Drewry, of Lincoln, to Miss Alder, of Watham, near Colchester.".